suelopoder/Reddit-top/README.md

 ### Accesibility

 Some elements are intentionally left with an outline for accesibility reasons.
 Examples are the dismiss button and the arrow to present main content.
 Try navigating the app with tabs.

+### Pagination

+After loading multiple pages the DOM can get quite big.
+To clear data from storage run this on browser console: `localStorage.removeItem('REDDIT_CLIENT__REDDIT_POSTS')`

+Please consider that posts under `/top` are not sorted by chronologically so the "hours ago" may look weird.

+Also, when reloading the app we start loading pages from the start again.
+This may feel strange when you have quite some data stored, but it's intentional so we refresh that data.